wwills2/C_doublely_linked_list/README.md

 # C_doublely_linked_list

-Doubley linked list written in C
+Side project to practice procdural programming in C. Simple double linked list with the ability to append nodes and return nodes at give indexes in the list.

+Currently in-progress.